-Liberal Arts In Focus courses, offered for three weeks each May, help students to explore a variety of topics in a total immersion experience that deepens their academic study and creative work, strengthens their foundation for graduate and professional study, and provides valuable experience for work in every sector of the economy.
+Liberal Arts In Focus courses, offered for three weeks each August and May, help students to explore a variety of topics in a total immersion experience that deepens their academic study and creative work, strengthens their foundation for graduate and professional study, and provides valuable experience for work in every sector of the economy.

 This May Liberal Arts In Focus course provides an intensive overview of Italian history, politics, culture and language.
 Students will spend the first week of the course on Ripon’s campus where they will have lectures, discussions, film screenings, basic language instruction and a special Wisconsin-Italian field trip.
 Students will then spend two weeks in a villa just outside of Rome, Italy in Due Santi, a historic district south of the city.
 The class will be team-taught with Prof. Mockridge focusing on “old Italy” (ancient Rome, medieval Italy and the Renaissance) and Pres.
 Messitte concentrating on “new” Italy (from the Risorgimento through the present).
 In addition to two tests and two papers, students will be expected to keep a daily journal while in Italy.
 Listed as Classical Studies 200.01/History 200.01/Politics and Government 200.01.